javascript-tutorial/en.javascript.info/6-async/05-async-await/article.md

 The keyword `await` makes JavaScript wait until that promise settles and returns its result.

-Here's example with a promise that resolves in 1 second:
+Here's an example with a promise that resolves in 1 second:
 ```js run
 async function f() {